 Believe it or not, that’s the easy part — especially if you are organized, to begin with.
 Most people find the next bit — namely valuing the assets and liabilities — much harder.
 While it is easy to feel overwhelmed and anxious at this stage, consulting a qualified financial professional will help.
 If you have already enlisted a mediator, he or she can point you in the right direction.

-The next step is a detailed — almost forensic — evaluation of your financial history as individuals and as a couple.
+The next step is a detailed — almost forensic — evaluation of your financial history as an individual and as a couple.
 You will discuss who brought which assets and liabilities to the partnership; who acquired which assets and liabilities during the partnership or marriage; and how they were held.

 Did you have individual or joint bank accounts during the marriage/partnership?
 Was there a separate account for household expenses?
 What about credit cards and credit card debt?
 What about your car(s) and car payments?
 Did one person pay the rent or mortgage?
 Did you have a secondary/vacation home?
 If so, who paid that mortgage?